faryabiLab/hpap-public/README.md

 # hpap-public
-Holds only the 'public' folder for the Pancdb site.
-Used by 'hpap' repo as a submodule.
+Holds only the `public` folder for the PANC-DB site.
+Used by `hpap` repo as a submodule.